rocblink27/csc202_workspace/README.md

 ## Configuring CCS-Theia and GitHub
 ---
 To fully integrate CCS-Theia with Git and GitHub, you will push your local repository from your machine to GitHub.
-Below are the instructions to push and pull files to/from GitHub.
+Below are the instructions for pushing and pulling files to/from GitHub.

 ### Configure Git Global Configurations

 Before you can use Git, you must define your global user information.
 This is necessary because Git tracks your identity for every commit you make.
-By setting up this configuration, you ensure that each commit has the correct author information attached to it.
+Setting up this configuration ensures that each commit has the correct author information attached to it.

  **Open a new terminal in CCS-Theia**
 1. Enter the following command to set your e-mail address